 Elections

 Argyll and Bute Council will organise and conduct elections to community councils on a 4 year basis.
+The Returning Officer may vary the term should other electoral timetables conflict with the community council elections, to prevent disruption to the community council process.
 Argyll and Bute Council will seek to promote electoral participation in such elections by providing general publicity and will seek to maximise electoral participation by using postal voting.

 Argyll and Bute Council will seek to work with individual community councils, community council caucuses and other representative bodies within the area to promote electoral participation and will facilitate the dissemination of good practice re participation to all community councils.